- Version 1.0: Initial release

 Top Resolution and

 Top Browser instead of

 Top Carrier.
-For more details, see screenshot below.
+For more details, see the screenshot below.

-Under black widgets, there’s a colorful world map showing which countries use your application more.
-The greener a country, the more your application is used in corresponding geographic area.
-On the left to the world map, you’ll see a list of countries (top 7) where your application is used most.
+There’s a colorful world map under the black widgets showing which countries use your application more.
+The more blue a country is, the more your application is used in that corresponding geographic area.
+On the right to the world map, you’ll see a list of countries (top 7) where your application is used most.
 Each number next to a country name shows the total number of session.

 2. Getting in-depth analytics

 Countly’s dashboard provides a quick analysis and gives a glimpse of how your application is performing.
 It’s mostly useful for marketing people with an intent to understand what’s going on immediately.

 The navigation pane on the left gives more detailed information about users, sessions, countries, carriers, and more.